Margene Adkins: Early life

 Margene Adkins attended Kirkpatrick High School, where he practiced basketball until his junior year, when he began playing football.
 He played college football at Henderson County Junior College in Athens, Texas, where he participated in the Junior Rose Bowl twice.
 He had a brief stay at Wichita University, before dropping out of school.

 Professional career

 Ottawa Rough Riders

 While still a teenager, he joined the Ottawa Rough Riders of the Canadian Football League as a wide receiver.
 In 1969, Adkins was voted to the CFL All-Star team after setting a regular season record for the highest average gain per pass reception at 25.0 yards, a record that stood for twenty-eight years (broken by Milt Stegall).

-He was part of both Ottawa's Grey Cup winning teams in 1968 and 1969, catching an important 70-yard TD pass in the 1968 game when the Rough Riders defeated the Calgary Stampeders 24–21.
+He was part of both Ottawa's Grey Cup winning teams in 1968 and 1969, catching an important 70-yard touchdown pass in the 1968 game when the Rough Riders defeated the Calgary Stampeders 24–21.
 Because he signed his original contract as a 19-year-old minor, he played out his option.
 He played three years, registering 47, 32 and 56 receptions, while averaging 10 touchdowns per season.